qragsda80/CircuitPython1/README.md

 ### Evidence
-Pictures / Gifs of your work should go here

 <img src="HelloCircuitPython.gif" alt="The Wiring" width="500">

 ### Wiring
-Make an account with your google ID at [tinkercad.com](https://www.tinkercad.com/learn/circuits), and use "TinkerCad Circuits to make a wiring diagram."
-It's really easy!
-Then post an image here.   [here's a quick tutorial for all markdown code, like making links](https://www.markdownguide.org/basic-syntax/)

 <img src="Screenshot 2021-10-17 12.38.49 PM.png" alt="The Wiring" width="500">

 ### Reflection
-What went wrong / was challenging, how'd you figure it out, and what did you learn from that experience?
-Your ultimate goal for the reflection is to pass on knowledge that will make this assignment better or easier for the next person.

 One thing that went wrong was that I didn't know I had to "Import Time."
 Once I did that, it worked and it blinked the colors back and forth.
 This was a nice and easy warm up to start learning how to code in the python language and I look forward to keep working on it.